ObjectRetros/arcturus-catalog-to-plus-catalog-migration/README.md

 The migration script is purely an educational project.
 I am not responsible for how or where the migration script is being used.
 It is also also a Work In Progress.

+It was never truly finished, but it can do most of the work for you - feel free to use it for anything of your liking.

 **What is this?**

 This script will convert your catalog from Arcturus MS catalog to Plus emulator structure.